S4F4Y4T/Craft-showcase/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-By following the instructions you can run the script on your machine
+By following the instructions you can run the porject on your machine

 ### Prerequisites